VLM Airlines: New ownership, restart of operations and second demise

-On 9 September 2016, SHS Antwerp Aviation reached an agreement with receivers.
-SHS Antwerp Aviation is owned by the Dutch SHS Aviation b.v.
-From November 2016, it employs 15 people.
-To start operations, a new AOC will need to be asked.
-The new fleet currently has seven Fokker 50's registered to SHS Antwerp Aviation.
+On 9 September 2016, SHS Antwerp Aviation (owned by SHS Aviation b.v. of Netherlands) reached an agreement with receivers and the airine started to be rebuilt from the scrap.
+From November 2016, it employed 15 people but to start operations, a new AOC was needed.
+It took one year before all papers would be in order.
+In March 2017 SHS Aviation announced it would take over the flight licences, two of the remaining Thomas Cook Airlines Belgium aircraft, and the remaining 40 employees, and integrate them into the reestablished VLM Airlines.
+Two Airbus A320 aircraft (OO-TCT and OO-TCX) were instead re-registered to VLM Airlines.
+Their first flight was TCW7011 from Brussels to Eskisehir Airport and returning to Brussels as TCW7012 on 11 November 2017.

 VLM restarted the London City Airport to Antwerp route on 30 October 2017, taking over the route previously operated by Danish Air Transport.

-In March 2017 SHS Aviation announced it would take over the flight licences, two of the remaining Thomas Cook Airlines Belgium aircraft, and the remaining 40 employees, and integrate them into the reestablished VLM Airlines.
-The 'new' airline's first flight was TCW7011 from Brussels to Eskisehir Airport and returning to Brussels as TCW7012 on 11 November 2017.
-The two Airbus A320 aircraft (OO-TCT and OO-TCX) have been re-registered to VLM Airlines.
+The fleet had seven Fokker 50's registered to SHS Antwerp Aviation.

-In February 2018, a Dutch investor, SF Aviation Management B.V., took over the former Thomas Cook Airlines Belgium activities and aircraft that were renamed VLM Airlines (Brussels).
+In February 2018 SF Aviation Management B.V., a Dutch investor, took over the former Thomas Cook Airlines Belgium activities and aircraft that were delivered to the herewith unrelated VLM Airlines (Brussels).
 The Antwerp activities would continue as VLM Regional.
 One of the A320 aircraft was returned to Thomas Cook.
-The remaining A320 (OO-TCT) is used for charter and ACMI activities.
+The remaining A320 (OO-TCT) was used for charter and ACMI activities.
 On 17 June 2018, CEO Harm Jan Prins announced an A321 would soon join the fleet.

-On 24 April 2018, VLM announced routes from Manchester to Antwerp and Ostend-Bruges to be launched on 1 October 2018.
+On 24 April, VLM announced routes from Manchester to Antwerp and Ostend-Bruges to be launched on 1 October 2018.
 However, these plans were cancelled shortly after.

-On 6 August 2018, VLM Airlines announced the termination of all scheduled routes except two (the remaining destinations being London and Zurich) at Antwerp International Airport in the coming weeks to focus on charter operations.
-In the same time, VLM announced the retirement of their Fokker 50 fleet while a new aircraft was to be acquired for charter operations.
+On 6 August 2018, VLM Airlines announced the termination of all scheduled routes from Antwerp International Airport except two (the remaining destinations being London and Zurich) in the coming weeks to focus on charter operations.
+At the same time, VLM announced the decommissioning of their Fokker 50 fleet while a new aircraft type was to be acquired for charter operations.

-On 31 August 2018 however, VLM ceased all operations again following a decision by its shareholders to go into liquidation.
+On 31 August 2018 however, VLM ceased all flight operations following a decision by its shareholders to go into liquidation.